-County supervisors provide regional leadership over critical policy areas, including policies necessary to ensure safe communities, protect public health, promote economic development, and plan and manage land use for sustainable development.
-Supervisors also provide important oversight of county operations, including overseeing strategies to promote sound fiscal management and to develop a high-quality county government workforce.
+County supervisors provide regional leadership over critical policy areas, including policies necessary to ensure safe communities, construction and maintenance of roads and bridges, protect public health, promote economic development and plan and manage land use for sustainable development.
+Supervisors also provide important oversight of county operations, including managing strategies to promote sound fiscal management and to develop a high-quality county government workforce.

-For more than 75 years, the Mississippi Association of Supervisors (MAS) has served as a non-partisan forum for county officials to address important issues facing local constituents, providing a mechanism to share information and to develop a proactive policy agenda.
+Since 1908, the Mississippi Association of Supervisors (“MAS”) has served as a nonpartisan forum for county officials to address important issues facing local constituents, providing a mechanism to share information and to develop a proactive policy agenda.

-The MAS is served by a professional staff dedicated to helping the MAS achieve its ultimate goal of providing efficient and effective governance to the citizens of the State of Mississippi.
+MAS’ efforts are strengthened by the involvement of a professional staff who provide the technical expertise necessary to inform policy discussions and who are dedicated to helping MAS achieve its ultimate goal of providing efficient and effective governance to the citizens of the State of Mississippi.

 The Mississippi Association of Supervisors, Inc. was established as a nonprofit corporation with the Mississippi Secretary of State in April 1974.
 The original charter of incorporation established MAS as a nonprofit 501(c)(6) corporation.
 MAS is specifically prevented from participating in or intervening in (including the publishing or distribution of statements), any political campaign on behalf of any candidate for public office.